tsender/auto_scene_gen/documentation/creating_scenarios.md

   - `max_vehicle_pitch`: The maximum allowed pitch angle for the vehicle [deg]

 ### Structural Scene Actor Config
-When working with SSAs, we need both the `StructuralSceneActorAttributes` object as well as a special `SctructuralSceneActorConfig` instance for each SSA.
-This objects holds additional information needed to
+When working with SSAs, we will need two types of objects: the `StructuralSceneActorAttributes` object discussed above and a `SctructuralSceneActorConfig` object.
+For every SSA we will need a `SctructuralSceneActorConfig` object that contains additional information needed to populate the scene.
+Creating a `SctructuralSceneActorConfig` requires the following parameters:
+- `blueprint_directory`: The directory to find the Blueprint in the UE project, starts with "/Game/"
+- `blueprint_name`: The name of the Blueprint (excluding extensions)
+- `num_instances`: The number of instances that can be placed in the game
+- `max_scale`: The maximum scale factor (we keep this separate from the scene attributes in case the user wants more control)
+- `ssa_type`: The type of SSA, e.g., tree or bush
+The first four parameters are used by the AutoSceneGenClient node when populating the `RunScenario` request.

 ### Creating Scenarios
-To create a scenario, we first create instances of the `ScenarioAttributeGroups` discussed above.
-Then we can create an instance of the `AutoSceneGenScenarioBuilder` class which requires the following parameters:
+The `AutoSceneGenScenarioBuilder` class is the main class used to create scenarios and it requires the following parameters:
 - `landscape_nominal_size`: The size of the nominal landscape in [m].
 See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
 - `landscape_subdivisions`: The number of times the triangles in the nominal landscape mesh should be subdivided.
-See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
+See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md#autoscenegenlandscape) actor for more details.
 - `landscape_border`: The minimum allowed amount of padding for the landscape border.
-See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
+See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md#autoscenegenlandscape) actor for more details.
-- `ssa_attr`: The StructuralSceneActorAttributes instance to use
+- `ssa_attr`: The `StructuralSceneActorAttributes` instance to use
+- `ssa_config`: A list of `StructuralSceneActorConfig` objects for the various SSAs that can be placed in the scene
+- `b_ssa_casts_shadow`: Indicates if the SSAs cast a shadow in the game
+- `b_allow_collisions`: Indicate if simulation keeps running in the case of vehicle collisions
+- `txt_attr`: The `TexturalAttributes` instance to use
+- `opr_attr`: The `OperationalAttributes` instance to use
+- `start_obstacle_free_radius`: Obstacle-free radius [m] around the start location
+- `goal_obstacle_free_radius`: Obstacle-free radius [m] around the goal location

+The `AutoSceneGenScenarioBuilder` class provides a number of basic methods that may be useful in your own applications.
+The functions worth discussing are shown below:
+- `create_default_run_scenario_request(self)`: Calling this function will create and return an `auto_scene_gen_msgs/RunScenario` request using the default attribute values provided in the scene builder parameters.
+- `create_default_scene_description_msg(self)`: This function is internally called by `create_default_run_scenario_request()`.
+- `get_unreal_engine_run_scenario_request(self, scenario_request: auto_scene_gen_srvs.RunScenario.Request)`: When we create the scene/scenario via code, we do so assuming a right-handed north-west-up coordinate frame with meters as the base positional unit of measurement.
+However, UE uses a left-handed coordinate system and uses centimeters.
+Calling this function will return the equivalent `RunScenario` request so that UE an properly create and run the scenario.
+- `get_unreal_engine_scene_description(self, scene_description: auto_scene_gen_msgs.SceneDescription)`: This function is called internally by `get_unreal_engine_run_scenario_request(...)`.
+- `is_scenario_request_feasible(self, scenario_request: auto_scene_gen_srvs.RunScenario.Request)`: Since it is important to create scenarios that are feasible for the test system, it may be useful to have a custom function that evaluates if a given `RunScenario` request satisfies your feasibility criteria.
+In the base class this function simply returns true.
+But this function can be overriden in a child scenario builder class.

+There are several other functions provided by the `AutoSceneGenScenarioBuilder` class that may be useful.
+Please look through the source code for their description.

+Depending on your needs, you are welcome to add features to the UE4 plugin and to this interface.
+However, extending the scene building functionality requires that you are able to modify *all* components in the scene building pipeline, including:
--
+- The `AutoSceneGenWorker`
+- The `AutoSceneGenScenarioBuilder` and/or your new child class (including many of the provided functions)
+- The `auto_scene_gen_msgs/RunScenario` request definition in both the ROS and UE4 version of the `auto_scene_gen_msgs` package.

 ## AutoSceneGenClient Node